Boonton High School

-Boonton High School is a comprehensive four-year public high school that serves students in ninth through twelfth grades from Boonton, in Morris County, New Jersey, United States, operating as part of the Boonton Public Schools.
+Boonton High School is a comprehensive four-year public high school that serves students in ninth through twelfth grades from Boonton, in Morris County, in the U.S. state of New Jersey, operating as part of the Boonton Public Schools.
 The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools until July 2029 and has been accredited since 1928.

-As of the 2021–22 school year, the school had an enrollment of 666 students and 60.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
-There were 130 students (19.5% of enrollment) eligible for free lunch and 29 (4.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 656 students and 59.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
+There were 149 students (22.7% of enrollment) eligible for free lunch and 33 (5.0% of students) eligible for reduced-cost lunch.

 The high school serves students from Boonton and approximately 300 students from Lincoln Park, who attend as part of a sending/receiving relationship with the Lincoln Park Public Schools.
-The two districts have sought to sever the more-than-50-year-old relationship, citing cost savings that could be achieved by both districts and complaints by Lincoln Park that it is granted only one seat on the Boonton Public Schools' Board of Education.
+The two districts had sought to sever the more-than-50-year-old relationship, citing cost savings that could be achieved by both districts and complaints by Lincoln Park that it is granted only one seat on the Boonton Public Schools' Board of Education.
 In April 2006, the Commissioner of the New Jersey Department of Education rejected the request.